crazyjerz/new-holiday-webhook/README.md

 ### Dependencies
 The only module not included in the standard Python installation that is used is the httpx module.
 It can be installed with the **pip install httpx** command.

+### Why is it called "new"?
+There was an "old" holiday webhook that used a completely different site and that didn't work.